Skånevik (village)

-Skånevik is a village in Etne municipality in Vestland county, Norway.
+Skånevik is a village in Etne Municipality in Vestland county, Norway.
 The village is located along the Skånevikfjorden, near the entrance to the Åkrafjorden.
-The village lies across the fjord from the village of Utåker in neighboring Kvinnherad municipality.
+The village lies across the fjord from the village of Utåker in neighboring Kvinnherad Municipality.
 The municipal centre of Etnesjøen lies about 8 km straight south across a mountain, although one must drive about 22 km around the mountain to get there.

-The 0.9 km2 village has a population (2019) of 571 and a population density of 634 PD/km2.
-Historically, the village was the administrative centre of the old municipality of Skånevik which existed until 1965.
-Skånevik Church was the main church for the old municipality, and it is still in use in the village today.
+The 0.95 km2 village has a population (2025) of 562 and a population density of 592 PD/km2.

+Transportation

 The village is a transportation hub for the area since it is a regular port of call for a cross-fjord ferry route.
 The ferry goes from Skånevik to Utåker to Sunde i Matre.
 There are also ferries that go from Skånevik to Bergen.
 The European route E134 highway can be accessed just 10 km east of Skånevik.

+History

+The village was the administrative centre of the old Skånevik Municipality which existed until 1965.
+Skånevik Church was the main church for the old municipality, and it is still in use in the village today.